cass-dlcm/splatstats-uploader-go/README.md

 1. Download the program from [the releases page](https://github.com/cass-dlcm/splatstatsuploader-go/releases).

-2. Navigate to the newly-created directory (`cd splatstats-uploader/`) in the commmand line.
+2. Navigate to the newly-created directory (`cd splatstats-uploader/`) in the command line.

 3. Running the program for the first time will prompt you to enter your SplatStats username and password.
 If you're using the app in a language other than English, you may enter your [language code](https://github.com/frozenpandaman/splatnet2statink/wiki/languages) (locale) as well.